POLICE ENTRY REQUIREMENTS & ASSESSMENTS

 If you do not wish to have your fingerprints taken we will not be able to proceed any further with your application.

+You require a full NZ Driver licence before you can apply.
 First Aid and Advanced Driving Skills certificates are not required until you have passed the academic and physical appraisal tests.

 Workplace First Aid Certificate